Normalizing Flows for Knockoff-free Controlled Feature Selection: Background

 \section{Background}

 \FlowSelect brings together four existing lines of research, which we briefly introduce below.

 \paragraph{Normalizing flows} Normalizing flows is a general framework for density estimation of a multi-dimensional distribution with arbitrary dependencies \citep{papamakariosNormalizingFlowsProbabilistic2019a}.
-A normalizing flow starts with a simple probability distribution (e.g., Gaussian or uniform), which is called the \textit{base distribution} and denoted $Z$, and transforms samples from this base distribution through a series of invertible and differentiable transformations, denoted $J$, to define the joint distribution of $X \in \mathbb{R}^D \sim \mathcal P_X$.
+A normalizing flow starts with a simple probability distribution (e.g., Gaussian or uniform), which is called the \textit{base distribution} and denoted $Z$, and transforms samples from this base distribution through a series of invertible and differentiable transformations, denoted $G$, to define the joint distribution of $X \in \mathbb{R}^D \sim \mathcal P_X$.
 A normalizing flow with enough transformations can approximate any multivariate density, subject to regularity conditions detailed by \citet{kobyzevNormalizingFlowsIntroduction2020}.
 Compared to other density-estimation methods, normalizing flows are computationally efficient.
 Details about the specific normalizing flow architecture used in \FlowSelect are provided in Appendix~\ref{sec:flows}.

-\paragraph{Controlled feature selection} Consider a response $Y$ which depends on a vector of features $X \in \mathbb{R}^p$.
+\paragraph{Controlled feature selection} Consider a response $Y$ which depends on a vector of features $X \in \mathbb{R}^D$.
 Depending on how the features are chosen, it is plausible that only a subset of the features contains all relevant information about $Y$.
 Specifically, conditioned on the relevant features in $X$, $Y$ is independent of the remaining features in $X$ (i.e. the null features).
 The goal of the controlled feature selection procedure is to maximize the number of relevant features selected while limiting the number of null features selected to a predefined level.
 If we denote the total number of selected features $R$, then we can decompose $R$ into $V$, the number of relevant features selected, and $S$, the number of null features selected.
-Using this notation, the false discovery rate is equal to $\mathbb{E}[V/\max(V+S, 1)] = \mathbb{E}[V/\max(R, 1)]$, which is the expected proportion of discoveries that are actually null.

 \paragraph{Conditional randomization test} Controlled feature selection can be seen as a multiple hypothesis testing problem where there are $p$ null hypotheses, each of which says that feature $X_j$ is conditionally independent of the response $Y$ given all the other features $X_{-j}$.
-Explicitly, the test of the following hypothesis is conducted for each feature $j = \{1, \dots, p\}$:
+Explicitly, the test of the following hypothesis is conducted for each feature $j = \{1, \dots, D\}$:

 To test these hypotheses, one can use a conditional randomization test (CRT) \citep{candesPanningGoldModelX2018}.
 For each feature tested in a conditional randomization test, a test statistic $T_j$ (e.g., the LASSO coefficient or another measure of feature importance) is first computed on the data.
 Then, the null distribution of $T_j$ is estimated by computing its value $\tilde T_j$ based on samples $\tilde X_j$ drawn from the conditional distribution of $X_j$ given $X_{-j}$.
 Finally, the p-value is calculated based on the empirical CDF of the null test statistics, and features whose p-values fall below the threshold set by the Benjamini-Hochberg procedure \citep{Benjamini1995} are selected.
 Though the CRT is introduced as a computationally inefficient alternative to knockoffs, the CRT nonetheless has appeal because it requires only knowledge of the feature distribution, which can be learned empirically by maximum likelihood.